Zook (character)

-Zook is a fictional character that appeared in comic books published by National Periodical Publications (now known as DC Comics) in the 1960s.
+Zook is a character appearing in comic books published by National Periodical Publications (now known as DC Comics) in the 1960s.
 He was the partner of the superhero J'onn J'onzz, the Manhunter from Mars (now known as Martian Manhunter).
 Zook's first published appearance was in the story, "The Invaders from the Space Warp" from Detective Comics #311 (January 1963).

 Fictional character biography

-Zook was one of four beings from a planet in another dimension whose first recorded appearance on Earth was on Jade Island.
-They arrived on Earth via a spacewarp that was accidentally opened by a scientist from their world.
-Of the four aliens, two were criminals (names of both unrevealed), a third was R'ell, who chose to pursue the criminals, and the fourth, who snuck through the space warp after R'ell, was a zook, a different type of being from the other three, whom R'ell called "a mischievous little animal".
+Zook is one of four beings from a planet in another dimension whose first recorded appearance on Earth was on Jade Island.
+The four arrive on Earth via a spacewarp that was accidentally opened by a scientist from their world.
+Of the four aliens, two were criminals.
+The third, R'ell, chooses to pursue the criminals, and the fourth was Zook, who snuck through the space warp after R'ell.

-Upon their arrival on Jade Island, the two alien criminals, armed with ray-guns, robbed a general store.
-This caught the attention of Patrolwoman Diane Meade, who was vacationing on the island.
-Meade contacted Captain Harding, who in turn contacted Detective John Jones.
-Jones transformed into his other identity, the Martian Manhunter, and flew to the island.
+Upon their arrival on Jade Island, the two alien criminals rob a general store.
+This attracts the attention of Patrolwoman Diane Meade, who was vacationing on the island.
+Meade contacts Captain Harding, who in turn contacts John Jones.

-The first of the aliens he encountered was Zook, who was being chased by residents of the island who feared him because of his strange appearance.
-One of the islanders threw a branch at Zook's head, which knocked Zook unconscious.
-The Manhunter convinced the islanders that he would deal with Zook, so the islanders left Manhunter alone with the alien.

-Before Manhunter could attempt to revive Zook, he heard ray-gun blasts.
-He concluded that it must be the criminal aliens who were firing the ray-guns, and left Zook so that he could confront the criminals.
-Upon seeing the Manhunter, the criminals fired their ray-guns, but the weapons had no effect on him.
-He easily defeated both of the criminals and took them to a jail on the island, where they were incarcerated.